Chapter 1: Aftermath of Battle

 Clint frowned.
 It sounded like SHIELD was, what, drugging someone to keep them in line?
 This would require more investigation, but later when he wasn’t quite so tired.
 He decided to mosey back towards his own room to catch a cat nap.

-Clint woke abruptly, with a crawling sensation on the back of his neck, indicating he was being watched.
+Clint woke abruptly, feeling a crawling sensation on the back of his neck, indicating he was being watched.
 Natasha Romanov was sitting cross-legged in the vent, staring at him.

 “Nat!
 You’re back!”
 Clint cried.
 He could tell by the minute movement of her eyebrows that his jovial greeting has surprised both of them.